BRUR teacher Mahmudul arrested in murder case

 Md Mahmudul Haque, an assistant professor of the Department of Mass Communication and Journalism at Begum Rokeya University, Rangpur (BRUR), was arrested in the city in a murder case yesterday.

-A police team picked him up from his residence in Dhap area around 3:30pm, said Md Abdul Al Mamun Shah, officer-in-charge of Hajirhat Police Station and also the investigation officer of the case.
+A police team picked him up from his residence in Dhap area, said Md Abdul Al Mamun Shah, officer-in-charge of Hajirhat Police Station and also the investigation officer of the case.

 On August 2 last year, a man named Samej Uddin was killed during a mass protest in front of his grocery shop in Radha Krishnapur Maulavipara area, the OC cited the case statement.